-- Tip 4: Use the Track mode switch when using a cart on track.
-Use Normal mode for all other applications.
+- Tip 4: Use the Cart-on-track mode switch when using a cart on track.
+Use Normal (Person/Ball) mode for all other applications.
 It does no harm to try the other mode.

 - Tip 6: Noisy velocity data: increase the number of points used for derivative calculations.
-See TIL 2331: How do I adjust the number of points used in derivative calculations?
+See How do I adjust the number of points used in derivative calculations?